 Our work is broad and diverse, as are the people we support.

-We listen to what a person tells us they need and we tailor our support around that.
-And we work beside people until they are able to manage life without us.
+We support people to take control of their life, focusing on the person, not their disability or health condition.
+We listen to what a person tells us they need and we tailor our support around that, working beside people until they are able to manage life without us.

 If you need support you can self refer.

-We call our way of working 'person-centred' because it's the person, not their health condition or situation that we focus on.
+We call our way of working 'person-centred' because it's the person, not their health condition or situation, that we focus on.

 We believe this 'person-centred' approach is one all health and social care practitioners should take.
 That's why we deliver person-centred training programmes across Scotland, pioneering the Thistle approach on a national scale.

 You can find out more about these training programmes at the Thistle Learning pages.